wallacewd/Bricks-Member-System/README.md

 # bricks-member-system
-### A simple python membership system with registration and login features.
+> A simple python membership system with registration and login features.
 I am not a security expert and this is for learning purposes only!

+## Requires python >= 3.10